GaGanGr3wal/My-Project/index.md

+# Week9
+This week build video is due and I'm working on it to show it to the class on Monday.

 # Week8
 We are done with our Group Placard which is due on Monday.
 Also I wrote my individual 30 second script.
 <br> Below is the link to my Individual 30 sec Script and group Placard.